Tag

 Like the WF-1000XM4, they support Sony’s LDAC Bluetooth codec, which will give you as close to lossless, hi-res audio as you can get right now in a set of wireless buds (as long as your Android phone supports it).
 Android users also get the option of hands-free access to Amazon Alexa, which is a helpful feature.

 Battery life is very good at seven hours per charge and they’ll last for a total of 24 to 25 hours when you include their charging case.
-But my favorite feature is Technics’ inclusion of Bluetooth multipoint on the EAH-AZ60 — which lets you stay connected to two devices at once — perfect for those of us who need to juggle calls on our computers and voice calls on our phones.
+But my favorite feature is Technics’ inclusion of Bluetooth multipoint on the EAH-AZ60 — which lets you stay connected to two devices at once — perfect for those of us who need to juggle Zoom calls on our computers and voice calls on our phones.

 If you like the idea of wireless hi-res audio via the LDAC codec, the 1More Evo are an excellent alternative, at a significantly lower price.
 They can’t quite match the AZ60’s ANC performance, but given how they sound, you may not care.